beingkumara/Message-Compression-and-Decompression/README.md

 5. Output Files: The program writes the Huffman encoding table (character-frequency-code) to "huffmanTable.txt" and the encoded message to "encoded_data.txt."
 Additionally, the decoded message is written to "target_message.txt."

-By implementing this project, the program showcases the power of Huffman coding in reducing the size of data efficiently, which can be particularly useful in scenarios where data storage or transmission bandwidth is limited.
-The project also demonstrates a good understanding of data structures such as binary trees and priority queues and showcases programming skills in C++.
-Adding this project to your resume under the "Projects" section will demonstrate your ability to work on data compression algorithms and your proficiency in C++ programming.